#210: Triangle Park

 #8 in West End

 The best of the West End miniparks is objectively (if such a word can be used for this exercise) at Cardero and Comox, and this statement can be made for a number of reasons.

-For one, it’s across the street from Lord Roberts Field and the adjoining elementary school, giving the space a less cramped field, and something to stare at more than just houses.
+For one, it’s across the street from Lord Roberts Field and the adjoining elementary school, giving the space a less cramped feel, with things for the public to stare at other than just houses.

 For another, there is easily more benches and tables than the other miniparks, making it more inviting to sit and let the time go by.

 It used to be home to the Cardero Grocery corner store as well, but has been in development limbo for several years.
 Current plans involve new rental units and a new grocery store, which one hopes would make a decent minipark that much better.

 There are a number of things you can do at the park surrounding Hastings Community Centre, from basketball to tennis to having a picnic in the flat area surrounded by trees.
 One of the baseball diamonds is of tournament-quality, and provides views of Playland across the street.

 But the overall feel of the park is of a disjointed place (common to many parks with a community centre right in the middle, the outside amenities designed in a haphazard fashion), of a loud place (due to cars roaring on Hastings Street as they make their way to Highway 1), and of an annex to Hastings Park next door.